ianagpawa/audacious/README.md

 home_folder = {{MUSIC_DIRECTORY}}
 ```

--Copies of your playlists should be placed in the `Playlists` folder.
+- Copies of your playlists should be placed in the `Playlists` folder.

 #### Executing The Script
 While in the project folder, execute the following command: